dmlerner/assistantforynab/README.md

 # FAQ:

-1. Does this jeopardize my credentials or YNAB data?
+1. **Does this jeopardize my credentials or YNAB data?**
 	No. It uses the official YNAB API and goes through the same servers as if you use the webapp.
-I generated [Python binding](https://github.com/dmlerner/ynab-apis) from the official swagger spec using OpenAPI Generator, and made zero modifications.
+I generated [Python binding](https://github.com/dmlerner/ynab-api) from the official swagger spec using OpenAPI Generator, and made zero modifications.

-2. Does this store my data?
+2. **Does this store my data?**
      Yes, but only on whatever computer you use to run it.
 This is for backup purposes, and easy to disable.

-3. Why does this ask for my API Token?
+3. **Why does this ask for my API Token?**
      Because it's an alpha version and I haven't gotten around to making it work with OAuth.
 The token is sent to YNAB, but not to anywhere else.

-4. What operating systems does this work on?
+4. **What operating systems does this work on?**
-     I have developed it on windows with WSL.
+     I have developed it on windows with WSL and cmder.
 I like, think it might work on mac/linux/normal windows too.
 Let me know...